-Stream limits is a mandatory selection to pre-assign the maximum available resolution for each of the three H.264 / H.265 streams.
+Stream limits is a mandatory selection to pre-assign the maximum available resolution for each of the four H.264 / H.265 streams.
 If a lower resolution is selected, you will be more flexible in streaming options on the second and third stream.
-The fourth JPEG stream always shows the maximum resolution available in the camera (3 MP or 5 MP, depending on the model).
+The fourth JPEG stream always shows the maximum resolution available in the camera.